iamkhush/iamkhush.github.io/content/posts/kafka-introduction.md

 - Both are concepts of Kafka’s processing layer, which work on "raw" data in topics.
 - Both can be partitioned and so it the processing on it.
   - For streams, processing raw events in a topic for a partition is simple.
   - For tables, to do aggregates, each partition may be associated with a light database.
 By default its RocksDB.
+It is stored within the application instance consuming the topic.

 ## Kafka Topics